Austin Powers: International Man of Mystery: Cast

-Austin Powers: International Man of Mystery also features Will Ferrell as Mustafa, Clint Howard as Johnson Ritter, Elya Baskin as General Borschevsky, and Neil Mullarkey as quartermaster clerk.
-Other cast includes Larry Thomas as casino dealer and Brian George as UN secretary.
-Cheryl Bartel, Cindy Margolis, Donna W. Scott, Barbara Ann Moore, and Cynthia Lamontagne appear as the Fembots.

-The film has several cameo appearances, including Burt Bacharach as himself, Tom Arnold as Texan, Carrie Fisher as therapist, Mike Hagerty as hotel manager, and Michael McDonald as henchman Steve.
-The UK release includes additional scenes featuring Lois Chiles as Steve's wife, Christian Slater as hypnotized guard, Rob Lowe as John's friend (Bill), and Kelly Preston as Hooters waitress.
+The film also features Will Ferrell as Mustafa, Clint Howard as Johnson Ritter, Elya Baskin as General Borschevsky, and Neil Mullarkey as the quartermaster clerk.
+Larry Thomas plays a casino dealer and Brian George portrays the United Nations secretary.
+Carrie Fisher plays a therapist, Mike Hagerty portrays a hotel manager, and Michael McDonald appears as henchman Steve.
+Cheryl Bartel, Cindy Margolis, Donna W. Scott, Barbara Ann Moore, and Cynthia Lamontagne appear as the fembots.
+Tom Arnold plays Texan, while Burt Bacharach appears as himself.
+The United Kingdom release includes additional scenes featuring Lois Chiles as Steve's wife, Christian Slater as a hypnotized guard, Rob Lowe as John's friend (Bill), and Kelly Preston as a Hooters waitress.

 Production

 Inspiration

-Mike Myers created the character of Austin Powers for the faux 1960s rock band Ming Tea that Myers started with Matthew Sweet and Susanna Hoffs following his Saturday Night Live stint in the early 1990s.
-Myers said that the movie and the character were inspired by the British films, music and comedy of the 1960s and 70s his father had introduced him to as a child.
-"After my dad died in 1991, I was taking stock of his influence on me as a person and his influence on me with comedy in general.
-So Austin Powers was a tribute to my father, who [introduced me to] James Bond, Peter Sellers, the Beatles, The Goodies, Peter Cook and Dudley Moore."
+Mike Myers created the character Austin Powers for the faux 1960s rock band Ming Tea that he started with Matthew Sweet and Susanna Hoffs following his Saturday Night Live stint in the early 1990s.
+Myers said the character and the original film were inspired by British films, music and comedy of the 1960s and 1970s that his father had introduced him to as a child.
+Myers said that after his father died in 1991, he reflected on the ways his father had influenced him.
+He explained that Austin was a "tribute" to his father, who had introduced him to James Bond, Peter Sellers, the Beatles, The Goodies, Peter Cook and Dudley Moore.
 Myers also said hearing the Burt Bacharach song "The Look of Love" (itself from the Peter Sellers Bond parody film Casino Royale) on the radio led to him reminiscing about the 1960s, which helped inspire the movie.
 Dana Carvey, Myers' collaborator on Saturday Night Live and on the Wayne's World movies, felt that the character of Dr. Evil was copied from Carvey's impression of long-time SNL executive producer Lorne Michaels and was unhappy about it.
 Myers has denied that Michaels was the inspiration for Dr. Evil, but has said "[t]he Lorne of it is just a little tiny overlay."

-James Bond references

-The film parodies many characters, lines, set pieces, and plot points of the James Bond films.
-Primarily these elements are drawn from the early 1960s Bond movies, but there are references to later films in the series as well.
-These allusions include: